apache/trafficcontrol/docs/source/admin/traffic_vault.rst

 Options and Arguments
 ---------------------
-.. option:: --new-key
+.. option:: --new-key NEW_KEY

-	The file path for the new base64-encoded AES key.
+	(Optional) The file path for the new base64-encoded AES key.
+Default is ``/opt/traffic_ops/app/conf/new.key``.

-.. option:: --previous-key
+.. option:: --previous-key PREVIOUS_KEY

-	The file path for the previous base64-encoded AES key.
+	(Optional) The file path for the previous base64-encoded AES key.
+Default is ``/opt/traffic_ops/app/conf/aes.key``.

-.. option:: --cfg
+.. option:: --cfg CONFIG_FILE

-	The path for the configuration file.
+	(Optional) The path for the configuration file.
 Default is ``./reencrypt.conf``.

+.. option:: --help

+	(Optional) Print usage information and exit.

 .. code-block:: bash
 	:caption: Example Usage